Zalk0/Firmament/web/src/pages/docs/_texture-pack-format.md

 In this the entire text rendered out looks like `" ❁ Strength 510.45"` and the top-level match (`".*Strength.*"`) needs to match that line.

 Then each replacement (in the `replacements` array) is matched against each subcomponent.
 First, it tries to find `"❁"` in the empty root element `""`.
 Then it tries the first child (`" "`) and fails again.
 Then it tries the `"❁ Strength "` component and finds one match.
 It then splits the `"❁ Strength "` component into multiple subsubcomponents and replaces just the `❁` part with the one specified in the replacements array.
-Afterwards, it fails to match the `"510.45"` component and returns.
+Afterward, it fails to match the `"510.45"` component and returns.

 Our finalized text looks like this: